acanimal/Readablety/README.md

 # Readablety

-Readablety is a fork of Readability.
-It is derived from source code found at [arc90labs-readability] repository.
+Readablety is a fork of Readability derived from source code found at [arc90labs-readability][arc90_svn] repository.
+(See also: [Readability][arc90_labs])

-See also: [Readability][arc90_labs]

-## How it works?
+## Why this fork?

-Readable creates an overlay and shows a clearified version of the current web page.
+Readablility tools allows to create a clearified version of the current web page.
-The Readablety fork is a simplified version which offers a function that returns the clearified web page version, but does not create any overlay, menu, etc.
+The problem with Readability is it modifies the current page erasing the original content and placing the new, and more readable version of the web.

+Readablety offer the core function of Readability responsible to get the content of the web page in a readable format.

 [arc90_svn]: https://code.google.com/p/arc90labs-readability/
 [arc90_labs]: http://lab.arc90.com/2009/03/02/readability/